Skip to main content

 Strategy optimization tools help you fine-tune your trading systems.
 You can test different parameters, see which settings work best historically, and avoid the common mistake of over-optimizing.

-Multi-timeframe analysis becomes effortless when you can see multiple timeframes on the same screen, with everything staying in sync as you navigate between symbols.
+Multi-timeframe analysis becomes effortless when you can see multiple timeframes on the same screen, with everything staying in sync as you switch between symbols.

 Frequently Asked Questions

 Q: Can I cancel anytime?
-A: Yes, but annual plans don't offer prorated refunds.
-If you're unsure, start with monthly billing even though it costs more per month.
+A: Yes, but don't expect a refund if you paid annually.
+I'd recommend starting with monthly billing even though it costs more per month.
+That way you're not locked in.

 Q: Does TradingView work well on mobile?
-A: The mobile app is solid for checking charts and getting alerts, but serious analysis still requires the desktop version.
-The mobile app is more for monitoring than active trading.
+A: It's fine for checking positions and getting alerts, but I wouldn't try to do serious analysis on your phone.
+I use the mobile app for monitoring.
+The real work happens on desktop.

 Who Should Definitely Skip TradingView?